CapsuleBot: A Novel Hybrid Aerial-Ground Bi-Copter Robot With Two Actuated-Wheel-Rotors: EXPERIMENTAL VALIDATION

-In the second series of experiments, the robot is connected to the flight control test rack.
-It begins in an idle state and is manually maneuvered to maintain the throttle at 50\% to 55\%.
-The robot is positioned approximately 1 $m$ away from the sound level monitor.
-In this throttle situation, the robot's thrust and noise can simulate the actual aerial mode.
-This experimental condition allows for maintaining a safer distance (1 $m$) and experimental operability.
-Throughout the entire duration of the experiment, the instrument consistently records data, capturing values that range from a minimum of 87.4 $dB$ to a maximum of 89.4 $dB$, with an average of 88.14 $dB$.
+In the noise level experiments of aerial mode, as shown in Fig. \ref{fig:noise level experiment2} (c), the robot is connected to the flight control test rack to maintain a stable distance of \( 1 \, \mathrm{m} \) between the sound level monitor and the robot more effectively.
+It begins in an idle state and is manually maneuvered to maintain the throttle at a fluctuation of 45\% to 50\% to simulate the actual aerial mode.
+Throughout the entire duration of the experiment, the instrument consistently records data, capturing values that range from a minimum of \( 84.1 \, \mathrm{dB} \) to a maximum of \( 87.1 \, \mathrm{dB} \), with an average of \( 85.4 \, \mathrm{dB} \).

-The experimental results, shown in Fig. \ref{fig:noise level experiment}, indicate that the noise level of CapsuleBot in ground mode increases by only 16.77\% compared to the ambient noise, decreases by 40.53\% compared to the aerial mode (1$m$).
-The sound produced by the robot during ground operation is barely audible at a distance of 5 $m$ and is not significantly different from ambient noise.
-These findings emphasize the benefits of CapsuleBot in terms of quiet operation and highlight its potential for covert reconnaissance applications.
+The experimental results depicted in Fig. \ref{fig:noise level experiment} reveal significant insights into CapsuleBot's noise levels during different operational modes.
+In wheel mode, the robot's noise level increases by only 23.9\% compared to ambient noise levels, and it decreases by 44.8\% compared to its noise output in aerial mode at a distance of \( 1 \, \mathrm{m} \).
+At a distance of \( 5 \, \mathrm{m} \), the sound produced by CapsuleBot during ground operation is barely perceptible and does not significantly differ from ambient noise levels.
+To the best knowledge of authors, the noise level of hybrid terrestrial/aerial vehicles has not yet been evaluated in the field.
+Compared to passive wheel-based robots, which rely entirely on rotors and generate significant noise, active wheel-based robots generally have advantages in terms of noise level in most ground situations.
+These findings highlight CapsuleBot's efficient noise management capabilities, particularly in ground-based operations, making it suitable for scenarios requiring low acoustic signature and stealthy operation.